simopt-admin/simopt/simopt/docs/MM1queue test.rst

 Optimal Solution:
 -----------------
-By running the demo_model test function, the optimal response for average sojourn time is 0.58169 the optimal response for average waiting time is 0.25554 the optimal response for customers who are waiting is 0.48
+By running the demo_model test function, the optimal solutions are unknown.
+Analytical solutions are generated based on solvers are

+response for average sojourn time is 0.58169 response for average waiting time is 0.25554 response for customers who are waiting is 0.48

 Optimal Objective Function Value:
 ---------------------------------
-The objective function value is 0.58169, which reflects the optimal minimized average sojourn time.
+The objective function value is 0.58169, which reflects the average sojourn time but the optimal value is still unknown.

 Optimization Problem: Minimization of average sojourn time of M/M/1 Queue (M/M/1: A stochastic process Represents a flow system with a certain state space)